curtischong/pytorch_scatter/README.md

 ### Why have this fork?

-Pytorch scatter doesn't encourage people from building and installing it from source (via pip install pytorch-scatter) since they don't want the system to pick up the wrong version of torch (that isn't for your version of cuda) - see https://github.com/rusty1s/pytorch_scatter/pull/266
+Pytorch scatter doesn't encourage people from pip installing it from source (via pip install pytorch-scatter) since they don't want the system to pick up the wrong version of torch (that isn't for your version of cuda) - see https://github.com/rusty1s/pytorch_scatter/pull/266
 - I checked their wheels and they do NOT have one that is compatible with M1 macs.
-So I decided screw it and cloned their repo, and added pyproject.toml so you CAN build the wheel for your computer using `pip install git+https://github.com/curtischong/pytorch_scatter.git`
+So I cloned their repo, and added pyproject.toml so you CAN build the wheel for your computer using `pip install git+https://github.com/curtischong/pytorch_scatter.git`

 [pypi-image]: https://badge.fury.io/py/torch-scatter.svg
 [pypi-url]: https://pypi.python.org/pypi/torch-scatter